NKlug/TSPComparison/README.md

 It is obvious that the optimized brute force algorithm is superior to the casual brute force one, but the really interesting part is how it competes against the neural net.
-I'm writing this when I haven't done testing yet, but my expectation is that for only a few cities the brute force approach is faster, when for a larger number of cities the neural net will be faster.
+I'm writing this when I haven't done testing yet, but my expectation is that for only a few cities the brute force approach is faster, whereas for a larger number of cities the neural net will be faster.